-Yogurt in mac and cheese?!
-53 surprising ways to use it at home
+53 ways to use up that tub of yogurt in the fridge

 6. Crisp up rice

-At his eponymous New Orleans restaurant Shaya's, chef Alon Shaya creates a gorgeous golden crust on Persian rice, called Tah Dig, thanks to a combination of yogurt, saffron and water.
+New Orleans chef Alon Shaya creates a gorgeous golden crust on Persian rice, called Tah Dig, thanks to a combination of yogurt, saffron and water.

 7. Make a creamy filling for stuffed vegetables